 2. Compulsory & Recommended Equipment

 This is something we take very seriously at Runtheberg.
 You will be running in real mountains, and as every experienced trail runner knows, they can be unpredictable and dangerous.
 Having the right gear or item of safety equipment at the right time could literally mean the difference between life and death.
 That space blanket or rain jacket that seems redundant when you’re packing or even on the bright sunlit morning of the race could just save your life when the weather turns fast on the mountain or you lose the trail and get lost or fall and injure yourself.
-There is a comprehensive weather-graded list of required equipment on our website at http://www.runtheberg.co.za/race-info/equipment-list/ Please familiarize yourself with this list and ensure that you have everything that you may need.
-There will be random compulsory equipment kit checks at the Start and at various points on the trails, and the Race Organisers reserve the right to pull you off the course if you are missing anything that you are required to have.
+There is a comprehensive weather-graded list of required equipment on our website at https://www.runtheberg.co.za/equipment-list/ Please familiarize yourself with this list and ensure that you have everything that you may need.
+There will be random compulsory equipment kit checks at the Start and at various points on the trails.
 ANYBODY SEEN TO BE VISIBLY NOT CARRYING ANY ITEM OF COMPULSORY EQUIPMENT AT THE START WILL NOT BE PERMITTED TO START; SIMILARLY ANYBODY VISIBLY NOT CARRYING ANY ITEM OF COMPULSORY EQUIPMENT AT ANY POINT ON THE COURSE WILL BE PULLED OFF AND NOT PERMITTED TO CONTINUE; SIMILARLY ANYBODY FOUND AT THE FINISH TO NOT BE CARRYING ANY ITEM OF COMPULSORY EQUIMENT WILL BE SANCTIONED IN THE RACE ORGANISER’S DISCRETION, WHICH SANCTION MAY INCLUDE DISQUALIFICATION.

 Headphones: We have been fairly lenient with this in the past but in line with IAAF rules and most of the big international trail events we are making it clear that the wearing of headphones at any point on the Runtheberg course is not permitted for safety reasons.
 Anybody seen by any race official to be using headphones on the course will be warned, and repeat offendors may be disqualified.